rkeatinggodfrey/ENY2890/README.md

 ## Our Data
 + You have access to gene expression data from the **mouthparts**, **claspers/ovipositor**, and **legs** from **males** and **females**.
 + In your group, you will come up with a hypothesis and a general experimental design using this data.
++ Data for this project is in ```/blue/eny2890/share/RNASeq/```
++ There are subfolders that contain the data for each sex x body part combination.

 ## Broad Analysis Goals